-4. Current Accounts Deficit in wealthy countries took up the excesses as central banks
+4. Current Accounts Deficits in wealthy countries took up the excesses as central banks fulfilled

-fulfilled their mandate to maximize employment within reasonable inflation targets.
-This meant
+their mandate to maximize employment within reasonable inflation targets.
+This meant easy money,

-easy money, low interest rates and debt, carloads of debt.
-This task was made more difficult
+low interest rates and debt, carloads of debt.
+This task was made more difficult as the a dreary

-as more corporate savings was needed to solidify pension funds and the a dreary investment
+investment existed when more corporate savings were needed to solidify employee pension funds.

-outlook.
-Investment in housing and increased consumer spending and in the US, UK and
+Investment in housing plus increased consumer spending in the US, UK and Southern Europe

-Southern Europe spending soaked up the trade surplus and balancing world monetary flows.
+soaked up the trade surplus and balanced world monetary flows.

 5. Bank deregulation provided an easy conduit to soak up the easy credit provided by